Breadcrumb navigation

 Performance of an excerpt (minimum 32 bars) of a solo you have transcribed.

 - Vocalists and pitched instrumentalists should perform this along with the original recording – please bring this on a device such as a smart phone, tablet or laptop.
+We cannot guarantee you will be able to access streaming services such as Spotify, Youtube etc., so please ensure you have the sound file downloaded to your device.
 We will have audio connectors for 3.5mm jack, Lightning and USB-C.

 - We encourage you to perform from memory if possible.